| Part

 the Poles.
 Without the efforts of the Royal Guard or the later assistance

-the crossing of the river Prut the situation could have been far
+of Lithuanian Grand Duke Alexander at the crossing of the river Prut the situation could have been far

 worse.
 Though the defeat had not been serious and the Truce was